 The cost of product revenues consists of costs associated with systems, components, system and semiconductor manufacturing, assembly and testing performed by third-party vendors, estimated warranty obligations and direct and indirect costs associated with product purchasing, scheduling, quality assurance, shipping and handling.
-The decrease in the cost of product revenues for the third quarter of fiscal 2007 compared to the same quarter in the prior fiscal year was primarily due to a \$1.5 million decline in the cost of equipment provided to Packet8 subscribers upon activation of their service and related manufacturing, personnel, handling, overhead and shipping costs, as well as a reduction in the units shipped.
+The decrease in the cost of product revenues for the first quarter of fiscal 2008 compared to the same quarter in the prior fiscal year was primarily due to a decline in sales of equipment to Packet8 subscribers which led to a reduction in the units shipped as we continued to focus our marketing efforts away from acquiring new residential customers during the quarter.